-If approved, we plan to commercialize razuprotafib ourselves in the United States and intend to seek one or more strategic collaborators to commercialize razuprotafib in additional markets.
-With respect to ARP-1536, we are evaluating its development options.
+We are currently exploring our development options for our product candidates, and such options may include strategic collaborations and licenses for the future development of our assets.
 We face competition in seeking appropriate collaborators for our product candidates, and the negotiation process is time-consuming and complex.
 In order for us to successfully collaborate with a third party on our product candidates, potential collaborators must view these product candidates as economically valuable.
 Even if we are successful in our efforts to establish strategic collaborations, the terms that we agree upon may not be favorable to us, and we may not be able to maintain such strategic collaborations if, for example, development or approval of a product is delayed or sales of an approved product are disappointing.
 Any delay in entering into strategic collaboration agreements related to our product candidates could delay the development and commercialization of our product candidates and reduce their competitiveness even if they reach the market.
 In addition, our strategic collaborators may terminate any agreements they enter into with us, and we may not be able to adequately protect our rights under these agreements.
-Furthermore, our strategic collaborators will likely negotiate for certain rights to control decisions regarding the development and commercialization of our product candidates, if approved, and may not conduct those activities in the same manner as we do.
+Furthermore, our strategic collaborators will likely negotiate for certain rights to control decisions regarding the development and commercialization of our product those activities in the same manner as we do.